Why You Should Look Beyond MetaMask (Even If You Love It)

 Pros:

-- Stunning UI/UX: The most beautiful interface.
+- Stunning UI/UX: Still the most beautiful interface.
 Portfolio, charts – everything is visual.
 Works everywhere: Windows, macOS, Linux, iOS, Android, browser.

 - Built-in exchange & portfolio tracker: Buy, sell, track performance – all in one place.
 Great for management.

-- NFT Support: Mainly Solana, but a pleasant gallery.
+- NFT Support: Mainly Solana, but a pleasant gallery experience.

 - Hardware integration: Seamless work with Trezor hardware wallets.
 Great combo: Exodus beauty + Trezor security.